cuixuejiao/twip/README.md

 and, if launched in Docker Cloud or using Docker Compose v2, it reconfigures itself when a linked cluster member redeploys, joins or leaves.

-So based on the behaviour seen in the training implementation it must be better to seperate the the static assets and proxy services into seperate containers.
+So based on the behavior seen in the training implementation it must be better to separate the the static assets and proxy services into separate containers.

 <img src='https://raw.githubusercontent.com/codemarc/twip/master/img/prod.png' width='400'/>

 Certainly the above configuration is more flexible then the training version.
-We can test out hypothsis by building and then testing our production configuration.
+We can test out hypothesis by building and then testing our production configuration.

+Additionally I am adding a Dynamic DNS service to work on this project.
+Dynamic DNS (DDNS or DynDNS) is a method of automatically updating a name server in the Domain Name System (DNS), often in real time, with the active DDNS configuration of its configured hostnames, addresses or other information.
+I am currently using the free version of the online service [no-ip](https://www.noip.com/remote-access).

 ### Building the containers